What Is Headless Commerce?

 You now know all the technicalities of headless technology.
 To give you some examples that may inspire you, here are a few use cases:

 Salesforce commerce cloud

 Salesforce commerce cloud is one of the most popular headless commerce platforms.
 Many stores are built on Salesforce.
 It offers such functionalities as marketing, merchandising, content, promotions, customer service, artificial intelligence, and many more.
 Salesforce commerce cloud is best for non-tech people who want a ready solution.

-Jamstack is a framework with a set of tools that allow you to build dynamic pages with third-party apps and APIs.
-It’s perfect for building a fully customizable headless commerce platform for people with strong technical skills and website development knowledge.
+Jamstack Development is an approach that allows you to build dynamic pages with third-party apps and APIs.
+It's perfect for building a fully customizable headless commerce platform for people with strong technical skills and website development knowledge.